College of the Environment Policy for Contribution to Student Meeting Attendance

 - Diversity and security of additional funding sources (10%)

-Questions can be directed to the Associate Dean, Academic Affairs and Diversity email@example.com.
+Questions?
+Contact the Associate Dean, Academic Affairs and Diversity at firstname.lastname@example.org.

 Additional Sources of Travel Funding: